seng438-master-2025/seng438-a5/seng438-a5.md

 ## 2.2 TESTING TOOLS

 The testing tool to be used in this part, is
-- START (open source, developed by Dr. Far's Lab, running on various OS including 32bit and 64bit Windows and Linux).
- **OR**
 - C-SFRAT (an open source software developed by Python).